SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 and running the benchmarks, please check out the `Runner` and `Inspector` components of the [Spare Cores ecosystem](/#project_components).

-Both the development and the actual runs are happening in the public: you can find the repositories on GitHub, and all the steps of starting, evaluating, cleaning up the servers are managed through GitHub Actions.
+Both the development and the actual runs happen in public: you can find the repositories on GitHub, and all the steps of starting, evaluating, cleaning up the servers are managed through GitHub Actions.